Asbestos.com is the nation’s most trusted mesothelioma resource

 However, there is one type of mesothelioma that often expresses PAX8.
 This variant is called well-differentiated papillary mesothelioma (WDPM), and it is extremely rare.
+According to a 2021 research study, PAX8 is most often found in this variant of peritoneal mesothelioma.
 Unlike other types of mesothelioma, WDPM is usually benign.

 A 2018 study published in Human Pathology reported more than half of WDPM cases test positive for PAX8.
 Other techniques must be used to distinguish WDPM from low-grade gynecologic lesions.